zkoss/zkdoc/zk_component_ref/Image.md

 As you can see, the *custom-attributes* will be checked recursively

-The feature can also applied from zk.xml as a library properity.
+{% include versionSince\|6.5.2 %} The feature can also applied from zk.xml as a library properity.

 For example,